Synchronised swimming: History

-At the turn of the 20th century, synchronized swimming was referred to as water ballet.
-The first recorded synchronized swimming competition took place in 1891 in Berlin, Germany.
+At the turn of the 20th century, synchronised swimming was referred to as water ballet.
+The first recorded synchronised swimming competition took place in 1891 in Berlin, Germany.
 During this period, many swim clubs were formed, and the sport simultaneously developed in Canada.
 As well as existing as a sport, it often constituted a popular addition to Music Hall evenings, in the larger variety theatres of London or Glasgow which were equipped with on-stage water tanks for the purpose.

 In 1917, Australian Annette Kellerman popularised the sport when she performed in a water ballet at the New York Hippodrome.
 After experimenting with various diving actions and stunts in the water, Katherine Curtis started one of the first water ballet clubs at the University of Chicago, where the team began executing strokes, "tricks", and floating formations.
-Curtis is widely credited as the true originator of synchronized swimming; important historical details regarding the origin of the phrase "synchronized swimming", its reference to the Olympic sport, and the technical structure of that sport are all credited to Curtis.
+Curtis is widely credited as the true originator of synchronised swimming; important historical details regarding the origin of the phrase "synchronized swimming", its reference to the Olympic sport, and the technical structure of that sport are all credited to Curtis.

 Busby Berkeley created a 15-minute "aquacade" for the 1933 film Footlight Parade, "By a Waterfall".
 According to TCM.com, "The set, complete with an 80-by-40-foot swimming pool, took up an entire soundstage.
 Berkeley had the pool lined with glass walls and a glass floor so he could shoot the swimmers from every possible angle.
 Then he designed the swimming suits and bathing caps to create the illusion that the women were almost naked."
-It was shot in six days after two weeks' rehearsal....
+It was shot in six days after two weeks' rehearsal.
 "The results were so spectacular that the audience at the premiere gave the number a standing ovation and threw their programs in the air.
 Broadway impresario Billy Rose even tried to steal Berkeley from Warners to stage his aquacade."

-On May 27, 1939, the first U.S. synchronized-swimming competition took place at Wright Junior College between Wright and the Chicago Teachers' College.
+On 27 May 1939, the first U.S. synchronised-swimming competition took place at Wright Junior College between Wright and the Chicago Teachers' College.

 In 1924, the first competition in North America was in Montreal, with Peg Seller as the first champion.
 Other important pioneers of the sport are Beulah Gundling, Käthe Jacobi, Marion Kane Elston, Dawn Bean, Billie MacKellar, Teresa Anderson, Gail Johnson, Gail Emery, Charlotte Davis, Mary Derosier, Norma Olsen, and Clark Leach.
-Charlotte Davis coached Tracie Ruiz and Candy Costie, who won the gold medal in duet synchronied swimming at the 1984 Olympics in Los Angeles.
+Charlotte Davis coached Tracie Ruiz and Candy Costie, who won the gold medal in duet synchronised swimming at the 1984 Olympics in Los Angeles.